-Egyptian Electric Cooperative selected eight local teenagers for the 2017 Youth Day in Springfield and two for the 2017 Youth to Washington!
+The Youth to Washington program is now open!
+Egyptian Electric Cooperative will select eight local teenagers for the 2018 Youth Day in Springfield and two for the 2018 Youth to Washington!
 Sophomores, juniors and seniors, attending a public or private high schools within the Egyptian Electric service territorial footprint, or otherwise a member of the cooperative, are eligible to apply.
 Schools include: Marissa, Sparta, Chester, Pinckneyville, Murphysboro, Elverado, Trico, Carbondale, Steeleville, Carterville and Carterville.

 2017 Egytian Electric Youth Tour Delegates

 Eight students were chosen to attend Youth Day in Springfield on March 29, 2017.
 During the day, these students and their Illinois counterparts, met with their elected senators and representatives on the floor at the Capitol to learn first-hand about the workings of state government and electric cooperatives.
 In addition, the students toured the Old State Capitol and the Abraham Lincoln Museum.

 - Casual Slacks – no jeans

 - Blouses or sweaters (jackets can be worn, but not necessary)

 - Suits or casual dresses are also acceptable

 - Comfortable shoes (preferably flats or dress sandals/shoes) – no flip flops